 Stop 4: Tonto Basin

 From Mazatzal Peak, continue southwest on Arizona State Route 87 until it becomes SR 188, at which point you enter the Tonto Basin.
-Home to beautiful wildlife and ancient ruins, there’s no shortage of things to do while here.
+Home to beautiful wildlife and ancient ruins, there’s no shortage of things to do here.
 Some highlights include the two large cliff dwellings.
 They were built into caves by the Salado people that lived here centuries ago.
 Though not as famous as others, a visit will simply take your breath away.

 Sixt Tip: Stay at the Punkin Center Lodge